Should you rent or buy?

 How do you work out the monthly mortgage?

-We take the Amicus valuation, assume a 25% downpayment, and finance the remaining 75% over 25 years at an indicative rate.
-You can change the price to match your own purchase scenario.
+We take the property price you enter, assume a 25% downpayment, and finance the remaining 75% over 25 years at an indicative rate.
+You can change the price at any time and the whole page updates to match.

 What is included in the upfront cash to buy?